Mackenzie Growth Team

 - What we aim to do is to know as many great businesses as we can, and learn what they might be worth.
 When markets offer us attractive share prices for these businesses, we become buyers.

-- The market has moved to a favorable outlook for economic growth and thus has boosted the share prices of more cyclical companies.
-Given our more nuanced view of the U.S. economy, we have focused our attention on owning innovative secular growth businesses.
+- We have cut our exposure to more cyclical businesses, and we have focused our attention on owning innovative secular growth businesses.
 These types of companies offer products and services that make the world better, cheaper, and faster – enabling them to grow at a faster pace than the overall economy.
 We see this as a more “all weather” approach – our companies can do well in a rising economy, but also perform reasonably well in a difficult economy.

 - We focus mainly on free cash flow as a metric for company valuations.
 This measure has become even more important in recent years, as companies have moved increasingly to present earnings in an “adjusted” fashion, which may obscure reality.
 In our view, accounting risk has risen and we believe securities regulators are becoming increasingly concerned with these “adjusted” disclosures based on recent guidance.